-Let’S take a look at some of the interesting specifics that I found while putting this test together.
+However, before ranking these tires on 1st, 2nd and 3rd place, I’d like to tell you about some of the interesting specifics that I found while putting this test together.
 The first thing is going to be tire weight.
-As far as front tires go.
-We have weights from 8 pounds 14 ounces, all the way up to 13 pounds.
-7 ounces.
-Now, interestingly enough, when we did our atv tire test, we found that weight was a huge factor.
+As far as front tires go, there are weights from 8 pounds 14 ounces, all the way up to 13 pounds 7 ounces.
+Interestingly enough, when we did our atv tire test, we found that weight was a huge factor.
 The tires that were lighter and spun up quicker, tended to do better in certain situations.
-Now the fact that this test was done on Africa twin and the KTM 1190, I really didn’t feel any loss of power when running any of these tires, no matter how heavy they are.
-But if you ride a KLR 650 or a smaller displacement bike, maybe a 500cc cb500x or something like that, you might notice the power loss if you use a very heavy tire.
+The fact that this test was done on Africa twin and the KTM 1190, didn’t make it feel any loss of power when running any of these tires, no matter how heavy they are.
+However, if you ride a KLR 650 or a smaller displacement bike, maybe a 500cc cb500x or something like that, you might notice the power loss if you use a very heavy tire.
 So I’m looking at the lightest tires.
-The lightest 50/50 tire was the Metzler Carew 3.
-At 8, pounds 14 ounces and the lightest rear 50/50 tire was going to be the Continental tkc 80 at 14 pounds 12 ounces.
-Now, when it comes to the heaviest tire, lineup the front and rear both go to the Dunlop TrailMax Mission tire .
-That front tire weighed in at 13, pounds 7 ounces and the rear tire weighed in at 20 pounds eight ounces.
-That is a significantly heavier tire than some of the others out there in the marketplace, when you think that’s almost five pounds different than the T kcat, that weight difference is huge, like I said, on a smaller displacement bike that doesn’t have a whole lot of horsepower.
-That weight difference alone will definitely affect the performance and power that you’re putting to the ground now.
-Another question that I get often is tread depth now the manufacturers don’t typically put out tread depth of these tires and I was really shocked when I did the measurements.
+The lightest 50/50 tire was the Metzler Karoo 3 at 8, pounds 14 ounces.
+The lightest rear 50/50 tire was going to be the Continental TKC 80 at 14 pounds 12 ounces.
+Now, when it comes to the heaviest tire, lineup the front and rear, both go to the Dunlop TrailMax Mission tire .
+That front tire weighed in at 13 pounds 7 ounces and the rear tire weighed in at 20 pounds 8 ounces.
+That is a significantly heavier tire than some of the others out there in the marketplace.
+If you think that’s almost five pounds different than the T TKC80, that weight difference is huge.
+On a smaller displacement bike that doesn’t have a whole lot of horsepower, that weight difference alone will definitely affect the performance and power that you’re putting to the ground.
+Another question that I get often is regarding tread depth.
+The manufacturers don’t typically put out tread depth of these tires and I was really shocked when I did the measurements.
 There really is a pretty big variance.
-The deepest front tread depth.
-We had was 18 30 seconds and the deepest rear was 17 30 seconds.
+The deepest front tread depth we had was 18 30 seconds and the deepest rear was 17 30 seconds.

-The deepest front goes to the Anakee wild front and the deepest rear goes to the Mota’s rally, tire and the adventure tire.
-They both measure the same at 17 30 seconds when it comes to the shallowest, tread depth, we’re looking at five thirty seconds of an inch for the Bridgestone Battlax AX41 and seven thirty seconds for the rear of the Bridgestone a X 41 s.
-Now another huge factor that went into how these tires perform as far as longevity goes, is going to be the durometer reading.
+The deepest front goes to the Anakee Wild front and the deepest rear goes to the Motaz Rally tire and the Adventure tire.
+They both measure the same at 17 30 seconds.
+When it comes to the shallowest tread depth, we’re looking at 5 30 seconds of an inch for the Bridgestone Battlax AX41 and seven thirty seconds for the rear of the Bridgestone AX 41S.
+Another huge factor that went into how these tires perform as far as longevity goes, is going to be the durometer reading.
 We took a durometer and we surveyed every single tire.
-Now the interesting thing is those tires that have a dual compound.
-We get two different readings and one in the center and one out on the side.
-In durometer readings, the hardness of rubber compounds are measured by the shore, a durometer, the higher the durometer reading, the harder.
-The compound a dorama treating of seventy should be used whenever possible, as it offers the best combination of properties for most over occations.
-Now it’s really interesting.
-That 70 is that perfect density of rubber for o-rings, because in the results from measuring these tires, that’s pretty much for the majority of these tires fall now the softest tire in the mix is going to be a barometer reading of 66 and the hardest tire in The mix is going to be a durometer reading of 81 66 to 80, one that’s for a pretty big swing.
+Now the interesting thing is for those tires that have a dual compound we get two different readings: one in the center and one out on the side.
+In durometer readings, the hardness of rubber compounds are measured by the shore a durometer.
+The higher the durometer reading, the harder the compound.
+A dorama reading of seventy should be used whenever possible, as it offers the best combination of properties for most o-rings applications.
+That 70 is that perfect density of rubber for o-rings, because in the results from measuring these tires, that’s pretty much for the majority of these tires fall.
+The softest tire in the mix is going to be a durometer reading of 66 and the hardest tire in the mix is going to be a durometer reading of 81 66 to 80, one that’s for a pretty big swing.
 The 66 goes to the Avon Trailrider, which is a dual compound tire.

 We have China, we have Taiwan, we have Brazil, we’ve got Germany, just all over the board.
-Now, interestingly enough, the Pirelli scorpion rally tires actually come from three different countries.
+Interestingly enough, the Pirelli Scorpion Rally tires actually come from three different countries.
 They come from Brazil, they come from China and they come from Germany.
-Now.
-The last thing I want to touch quickly on before we dig into the winners of this tire: shootout is going to, be the plies that are used to make up these tires.
-Most of these tires out, there have a four ply, tread and a two ply.
-Sidewall again, there’s a huge variance of what’s used out there.
+The last thing I want to touch quickly is in regards to the plies that are used to make up these tires.
+Most of these tires out there have a four ply tread and a two ply sidewall.
+There’s a huge variance of what’s used out there.
 The most commonly used materials are nylon, polyamide, polyester, aramid, rayon, steel and even fiberglass.
-Now out of this mix, there are six tires that use one steel ply in their tire.
-Make up.
-Those tires are going to be the Shenko el5, the Carew Street, the ax 41 s, the a41, the Scorpion rally, the Scorpion rally STR.
+Out of this mix, there are six tires that use one steel ply in their tire make up.
+Those tires are going to be the Sinko E805, the Karoo Street, the AX 41S, the A41, the Scorpion Rally, the Scorpion Rally STR.
 Now there is one tire in this mix that uses a fiberglass ply.
-Now it’s two plies of fiberglass.
-Actually they go into that tire and that tired, you want to guess the brand new Dunlop TrailMax Mission Tire.
-Dunlop has done a lot of interesting things with this tire that is allowed it to be able to really exceed expectations when it comes to that tire.
+Now it’s two plies of fiberglass actually that go into that tire and that tire is the brand new Dunlop TrailMax Mission Tire.
+Dunlop has done a lot of interesting things with this tire and it really exceed expectations when it comes to that tire.
 When you look at it, it looks more like an 80/20 tire than a 50/50, but in all of the punishing that we have put to that tire, we really have proved or confirmed that it truly is a 50/50 tire.
 Now without further ado, let’s get into the results of the 2020 adventure tire shoot out.

-In my opinion, the second best performing off-road tire up here.
-All-Around performer is going to be this Bridgestone battle, ax ax 41 phenomenal performance, but it comes at a price.
+In my opinion, the second best performing off-road tire up there all-around performer is going to be the Bridgestone Battlax AX41.
+It has a phenomenal performance, but it comes at a price.
 This thing you’re only going to get about two 3,000 miles out of before you’re buying your next set of tires.
-Moving on up the next most aggressive tire that you’re going to find this lineup is going to be that michelin, Anakee wild tire.
-That is a great tire off-road and it does good on-road as well.
+Moving on up the next most aggressive tire that you’re going to find this lineup is going to be that Michelin Anakee Wild tire.
+That is a great tire for off-road and it does good on-road as well.
 People are getting four or five thousand miles out of that tire.
-So if you’re looking for a super knobby tire that gets great longevity, that’s one that you should probably take a look at the next two tires line up are going to be high mileage tires the Dunlop trail Max mission, tire you’re, probably looking at summer between six And eight thousand miles and then the Mota’s traction later GPS, tire a lot of guys that I’ve talked to have gotten 10,000 miles out of that tire.
-It’S a great tire does great offroad.
-It has great street manners and it can get you anywhere.
-You need to go when you get off the tarmac.
+So if you’re looking for a super knobby tire that gets great longevity, that’s one that you should probably take a look at.
+The next two tires line up are going to be high mileage tires.
+The Dunlop TrailMax Mission tire you are probably looking at somewhere between six and eight thousand miles.
+And then the Motoz Tractionator GPS tire , a lot of guys that I’ve talked to have gotten 10,000 miles out of this tire.
+It’s a great tire that does great off-road.
+It has great street manners and it can get you anywhere you need to go when you get off the tarmac.